 With the COVID-19 pandemic, there has been an alarming escalation of bigotry and xenophobia against Asian-Americans in the United States.
 And neither Orange County, nor Chapman University, are immune.

 In fact, the UN reported more than 1,800 racist incidents against the AAPI (Asian-American Pacific Islander) community in an 8-week period in the United States from March to May of 2020.
-Orange County Human Relations reported its own surge of hate crimes, which began as early as January 2020.
+Orange County Human Relations reported its own surge of hate crimes beginning as early as January 2020.

 The attack on Dupuy occurred in broad daylight at a skatepark in Tustin.
-A talented roller skater, Dupuy, a recent graduate of Orange County School of the Arts, used the park often and was about to set up to teach an art class when the attacker approached her.
+A talented roller skater and recent graduate of Orange County School of the Arts, Dupuy used the park often and was about to set up to teach an art class when the attacker approached her.

 “This incident was motivated by hate against my race and gender,” Dupuy said.
 “And I know that the hate that touched me… touches my community, and reaches every other community of minorities in the US.”

-Last semester, a Chapman mental health survey revealed over fifty percent of Asian-American students at the university had been victims of some form of xenophobia.
+Last semester, a Chapman mental health survey revealed over 50% of Asian-American students at the university had been victims of some form of xenophobia.

-“I don’t think it’s easy to make sense of these things,” said Bernadine Cortina, a freshman at Chapman.
+“I don’t think it’s easy to make sense of these things,” said freshman Bernadine Cortina.
 “I don’t think anyone teaches us to make sense of these things.”

-Clarisse Guevarra, a film production major at Chapman, echoed the shock.
+Clarisse Guevarra, a film production major, echoed the shock.

 “I was really affected by reading stories about just moms and grandparents who are getting beat up on the streets for no good reason.
 Literally no good reason,” said Guevarra.
 “It’s very shocking.
 I’m struggling to find words, because I have no words.
 I just don’t even know how to put it into coherent thoughts.”